Create a Website Account - Manage notification subscriptions, save form progress and more.

 To apply for a permit to purchase a handgun you must:•Be a resident of St. Anthony or Lauderdale•Be at least 18 years old•Fill out the appropriate paperwork; and•Pass all the background checks run on you as required by Minnesota State Statutes.For a permit to CARRY you must contact the sheriff’s office in your county of residence.

 If you reside in St. Anthony or Lauderdale, please complete the attached form.
-We request that you initial each bullet pointed item to acknowledge that you have read the requierments.
-Return the completed form in person or email to email@example.com.
+We request that you initial each bullet pointed item to acknowledge that you have read the requirements.
+Return the completed form in person or email to firstname.lastname@example.org.
 Once the background check is completed, we will need to see your driver’s license (to confirm your address) and either your passport or birth certificate.
 If you have any questions contact our office at 612-782-3350 during business hours.

 RAMSEY COUNTY’Under age 16Home by 10 p.m. until 5 a.m.
 Any DayAges 16-17Home by 12 a.m. until 5 a.m.
 Any Day